-On 7 March 1919 HMAS Melbourne departed from Devonport in England and sailed to Sydney where she arrived on 21 May 1919.
-Able Seaman Baldwin was then able to take leave, on home soil, and he took time to visit his family at Laverton.
-During his visit he was welcomed home at a ceremony held in the Werribee Mechanics Hall on 25 June 1919.
+On 7 March 1919, the HMAS Melbourne departed from England and sailed directly to Sydney, arriving on 21 May 1919.
+Able Seaman Richard Baldwin was then able to take leave, on home soil, and he took time to visit his family in Laverton.
+During his visit, he was welcomed home at a ceremony held in the Werribee Mechanics Hall on 25 June 1919.
 He was one of many local men who were presented with a Werribee Shire Gold Medal.
-His citation stated that he had served on HMAS Melbourne in the West Indies and in the North Sea.
+His citation stated that he had served on the HMAS Melbourne in both the West Indies and in the North Sea.

-The HMAS Melbourne was ‘paid off’ in Sydney on 5 August 1919 and remained there ‘inactive’.
-In need of a new ship, Able Seaman Baldwin was then transferred to HMAS Australia and remained aboard her until 9 April 1920.
-Due to post war budget cuts, HMAS Australia was used as a training ship before being placed in reserve.
-Richard had now only two months of his seven-year enlistment to run, and as the HMAS Melbourne was recommissioned but just prior to this taking place, Able Seaman Baldwin was transferred back to the Melbourne, and remained with her for two months until he was discharged from the Navy on 15 June 1920 at Williamstown, having completed his seven-year term of engagement, Richard was discharged from the Royal Australian Navy.
+Richard’s ship, the HMAS Melbourne, was ‘paid off’ in Sydney on 5 August 1919 and remained there ‘inactive’.
+In need of a new ship, Able Seaman Baldwin was transferred to the HMAS Australia and remained aboard her until 9 April 1920.
+Due to post-war budget cuts, the HMAS Australia only operated as a training ship before being placed in reserve.
+Richard had now only two months of his seven-year enlistment to run, and as the HMAS Melbourne was about to be recommissioned into the fleet, he was reassigned to his old ship.
+On 15 June 1920 in Williamstown, having completed his seven-year term of engagement, Richard was discharged from the Royal Australian Navy.

 Richard initially returned home to Laverton, but shortly after he took up a position living and working as a labourer on the Metropolitan Farm in Werribee.
 Richard remained there until around 1932.
 He then took up employment at the Government explosives reserve and moved to Blyth Street in Altona to live.